 Alissa specializes in…

-- Licensed Marriage and Family Therapist Associate in Oregon
+- Licensed Marriage and Family Therapist in Oregon

-- Licensed Marriage and Family Therapist Associate in Washington
+- Marriage and Family Therapist Associate in Washington

 - Clinical Supervisors: Karlaina Brooke, PsyD, AASECT Certified Sex Therapist and Maegan Megginson, MA, LMFT, LPC, AASECT Certified Sex Therapist